 foreign-key-based or user-defined relationships

-1. Connect to the Database
+1. Connect with the Database

 Start the Data Browser (JailerDataBrowser.exe